slerman12/Help-me/Philosophy/Cosmogenesis-Myth.md

 - The Tolkien myth of Middle Earth's cosmogenesis describes the universe Eä as a composition of musical themes evolved from the orchestrations of one being called Ilúvatar.
 - The Big Bang Theory deduces some of the earliest moments of the observable universe, but its cosmology doesn't include the first moment — the actual cosmogenetic origin point.

+That's my related works section.

-In contrast, assuming nothing but math, I'll derive "something from nothing."
+Now, assuming nothing but math, I'll derive "something from nothing."
 I won't even assume the existence of nothing.

 Since nothing but math is assumed, we conclude of a missing component that must physically exist, or else this deduction is true.